 Every block has its own toolbar menu that appears at the top of the block (or at the top of the screen if the Top Toolbar option is turned on).
 The icons that appear will depend entirely on the type of block.
 For example, the icons shown on the Heading Block toolbar will be different to the icons for a Gallery Block.

 Most blocks will display a Change block type or style icon for converting the selected block from one type to another.
-The Change block type or style icon is different for every type of block, but for each block though, it will be the icon in the toolbar that represents that block type.
+The Change block type or style icon is different for every type of block, but for each block though, it will be the leftmost icon in the toolbar and it will be the icon that represents that particular block type.

 - Show/Hide the Block settings (i.e. the Settings Sidebar)